EarlPitts/msc-thesis/README.md

 We solve this problem by implementing our own *group leader* process, which is responsible for capturing any output.
 The group leader is the process that manages anything IO-related, by receiving and sending messages to other processes.
 Each time a process wants to write to the standard output, an `io_request` message is sent to the group leader, which will process this message, and execute the requested operation.
-It's possible to replace this process with out own, overriding the behaviour of IO.
+It's possible to replace this process with our own, overriding the behaviour of IO.
 TODO sending back the request to the process that does the comparison

 - Group leader